briankhoi/obsidian-notes/CMU/18645 - How to Write Fast Code I/Architecture.md

 	- Compiler tries to identify and moves instructions during the compilation process
 	![[Pasted image 20250827142247.png]]
 Both solutions although great, are still not enough.
 Instruction rescheduling must be implemented at the hardware, software, and algorithms level.

+### Analyzing Assembly
+Even if you think there are no dependencies in your code, you need to look at the ISA because that's what's been actually ran.
+When going to office hours they'll always ask if you've read the assembly.